bnomei/kirby3-seobility/README.md

     type: keywordcheck
 ```

 Enter keywords(s) in the panel.
 Save and get a score.
+Clicking on the score will take you to new browser tab with the full report.

 ![keywordcheck](https://raw.githubusercontent.com/bnomei/kirby3-seobility/master/screenshot.png)